The city sleeps: New York bans big gatherings, museums close

 Though cases were concentrated in the New York City area, confirmations were reported in new parts of the state.
 Officials in Rochester said the first known case in western New York involved a man who had visited Italy.
 The University at Albany suspended classes Thursday after a student tested positive for COVID-19, one of two new cases in the county.

-Associated Press writer Michael Hill contributed from Albany, N.Y.
+Associated Press writers Marina Villeneuve and Mary Esch contributed from Albany, N.Y.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.